 Crossbills feed on spruce and pine cones, which they pry open with their bills.
 Their upper and lower mandibles cross, making this an easy task.

 Grosbeaks have stout bills, which they use to eat seeds.
 The woodpecker’s beak is straight, allowing them to get to ants by chiseling at the tree.
 Nuthatches have long bills that enable them to get into crevices.

-Species of birds such as nightjars and swifts have a short bill, which allows them to catch insects while in flight.
-Orioles use their bills in a variety of ways.
-They can snatch caterpillars and other insects from trees and use their bill to stab fruit.
+Species of birds such as nightjars and swifts have short bills, which allows them to catch insects while in flight.
+Orioles use their accounts in a variety of ways.
+They can snatch caterpillars and insects from trees and use their account to stab fruit.
 They then open their mouth, which cuts into the fruit, allowing them to drink from it.

 Feet And Legs

 Further diversification between birds can easily be seen in their legs and feet.
 Birds’ legs and feet are different according to the functions they need to perform.